jvd-malek/neynegar-next-version/README.md

 ---

-## 🤖 AI Article Generator (Coming Soon)
+## 🤖 AI Article and product description Generator

-A content tool to generate, moderate, and publish calligraphy-related articles with the help of AI and human validation.
+A content tool to generate, moderate, and publish calligraphy-related articles and product description with the help of AI and human validation.

 ---